Roberts-sw/RX-target-board-GCC/demos.md

 #### RTK5RX65Ndemo03: to be done
 **functionality:** same as version `02`, with other settings:
-- HOCO clock 16 MHz, PLL used to get ICLK-frequency of 120 MHz
+- HOCO clock 16 MHz, PLL div 1 mul 15 = 240 MHz
+- instruction clock ICLK / 2 = 120 MHz, peripheral PCLKB / 4 = 60 MHz
+- TMR0 source PCLKB, CMIA0: 240 without interrupt => 0,25 MHz
+- TMR1 source CMIA0, CMIA1: 250 + interrupt, vector INTB149 => 1kHz
-- ROM wait states inserted, because the RX65x doesn't use MONOS-Flash!
+- ROM wait states inserted, as the RX65x doesn't have 120 MHz MONOS-Flash!

 With these settings you can get an idea of the performance of this ucon.
+Restrictions apply, as the peripheral clocks except PCLKA have a maximum setting of 60 MHz.
+Furthermore, as the Flash memory is only capable of operation upto 50 MHz, ROM wait states had to be inserted.

 #### RTK5RX65Ndemo04: to be done
 **functionality:** differing from version `03`: